Richard Fitts: New York Yankees

 The New York Yankees selected Fitts in the sixth round of the 2021 Major League Baseball draft.
 He signed with the team and made his professional debut in 2022 with the Single–A Tampa Tarpons.
 After pitching to a 5.01 ERA in 17 starts, he was promoted to the High–A Hudson Valley Renegades, where he recorded an 0.55 ERA in five starts.
 He won the 2023 Eastern League Pitcher of the Year Award with the Double–A Somerset Patriots after logging an 11–5 record and 3.48 ERA with 163 strikeouts across 27 starts.

 Boston Red Sox

 On December 5, 2023, the Yankees traded Fitts, Greg Weissert, and Nicholas Judice to the Boston Red Sox in exchange for Alex Verdugo.
 Entering the 2024 season, he was ranked as the Red Sox' number 11 minor-league prospect by Baseball America.
 He began the year with the Triple–A Worcester Red Sox, compiling a 9–5 record and 4.17 ERA with 111 strikeouts over 24 games (23 starts).

 On September 8, 2024, Fitts was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made four starts for Boston during his rookie campaign, posting an 0-1 record and 1.74 ERA with nine strikeouts across 20 2/3 innings pitched.

 On July 7, 2025, Fitts recorded his first career win, allowing two runs over 5 2/3 innings pitched against the Colorado Rockies.
+He made 11 appearances (10 starts) for Boston, logging a 2-4 record and 5.00 ERA with 40 strikeouts over 45 innings of work.

+St. Louis Cardinals

+On November 25, 2025, the Red Sox traded Fitts, Brandon Clarke, and Patrick Galle to the St. Louis Cardinals in exchange for Sonny Gray and cash considerations.
+Fitts was optioned to the Triple-A Memphis Redbirds to begin the 2026 season.
+In three starts for Memphis, he logged a 2-0 record and 1.76 ERA with 11 strikeouts across 15 1/3 innings pitched.
+On April 17, 2026, it was announced that Fitts would require season-ending surgery to address a lat strain.